 - 4.1 When a changeable message sign (CMS) is provided, the contractor shall use the CMS to notify motorists of future traffic disruption and possible traffic delays one week before traffic is shifted to a detour or prior to lane closures.
 The CMS shall be installed at a location as approved or directed by the engineer.
-All messages planned for use in the work zone shall be approved and authorized by the engineer or its designee prior to deployment. - 4.2 At least one lane of travel, through the use of flaggers, shall be maintained at all times except for brief intervals of time required when the movement of the contractor's equipment will seriously hinder the safe movement of traffic.
-Periods during which the contractor will be allowed to interrupt traffic will be designated by the engineer. - 5.0 Basis of Payment.
-No direct payment will be made to the contractor to recover the cost of equipment, labor, materials or time required to fulfill the above provisions, unless specified elsewhere in the contract document.
+If a CMS with Communication Interface is required, then the CMS shall be capable of communication prior to installation on right of way.
+All messages planned for use in the work zone shall be approved and authorized by the engineer or its designee prior to deployment.
+When permanent dynamic message signs (DMS) owned and operated by MoDOT are located near the project, they may also be used to provide warning and information for the work zone.
+Permanent DMS shall be operated by the TMC, and any messages planned for use on DMS shall be approved and authorized by the TMC at least 72 hours in advance of the work. - 4.2 At least one lane of traffic in each direction shall be maintained at all times except for brief intervals of time required when the movement of the contractor's equipment will seriously hinder the safe movement of traffic.
+Periods during which the contractor will be allowed to interrupt traffic will be designated by the engineer.

+5.0 Basis of Payment.
+No direct payment will be made to the contractor to recover the cost of equipment, labor, materials, or time required to fulfill the above provisions, unless specified elsewhere in the contract document.
 All authorized changes in the traffic control plan shall be provided for as specified in Sec 616.

-D. Emergency Provisions and Incident Management
+D. Emergency Provisions and Incident Management JSP-90-11A

-1.0 The contractor shall have communication equipment on the construction site or immediate access to other communication systems to request assistance from the police or other emergency agencies for incident management.
-In case of traffic accidents or the need for police to direct or restore traffic flow through the job site, the contractor shall notify police or other emergency agencies immediately as needed.
-The area engineer's office shall also be notified when the contractor requests emergency assistance.

-2.0 In addition to the 911 emergency telephone number for ambulance, fire or police services, the following agencies may also be notified for accident or emergency situation within the project limits.
+- 1.0 The contractor shall have communication equipment on the construction site or immediate access to other communication systems to request assistance from law enforcement or other emergency agencies for incident management.
+In case of traffic accidents or the need for law enforcement to direct or restore traffic flow through the job site, the contractor shall notify law enforcement or other emergency agencies immediately as needed.
+The area engineer's office shall also be notified when the contractor requests emergency assistance. - 2.0 In addition to the 911 emergency telephone number for ambulance, fire or law enforcement services, the following agencies may also be notified for accident or emergency situation within the project limits.